RonconiLudovico/RonconiLudovico/README.md

 🌱 - No work experience but passionate about learning and never stop growing
 🔐 - Strong interest for the field of Cyber Security
-🥅 - 2025 goal: land my first internship as a developer
+🥅 - 2025 goal: land my first job in the IT field
 ⌛ - In my free time I love to do roadtrips to go surfing and getting closer to nature
 <br />
 ---